Zayant21/Subscrap/README.md

 while also providing knowledge on their subscription budgets. providing information on the money being spent will help the user make smarter financial decisions in choosing which subscriptions should be kept, and which shouldn't.
-The app also functions as a reminder to avoid recurring subscriptions for services that are no longer needed.
+The app also functions as a reminder to avoid recurring subscriptions for services that are no longer needed .

 ## Preview
 #### 1. Home Screen